Phala.Network (PHA) Market Capitalization Tops $96.00 Million

-Phala.Network (PHA) traded flat against the US dollar during the one day period ending at 14:00 PM E.T. on March 15th.
-Over the last week, Phala.Network has traded flat against the US dollar.
-One Phala.Network coin can currently be bought for $0.69 or 0.00001493 BTC on major exchanges.
-Phala.Network has a market cap of $96.00 million and approximately $168.67 million worth of Phala.Network was traded on exchanges in the last 24 hours.
+Phala.Network (PHA) traded flat against the dollar during the one day period ending at 13:00 PM ET on March 16th.
+Phala.Network has a total market cap of $96.00 million and $168.67 million worth of Phala.Network was traded on exchanges in the last 24 hours.
+One Phala.Network coin can currently be bought for approximately $0.69 or 0.00001493 BTC on major cryptocurrency exchanges.
+Over the last seven days, Phala.Network has traded flat against the dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.